 BLM maintains extensive databases on potential oil and gas resources, leases, and the locations of current energy projects.
-BLM also has data on proposed energy corridors that likely overlap with other agency jurisdictions.
-Argonne National laboratory has mapped potential oil and gas and strata unit areas for which GIS has also been obtained.
+BLM also has data on proposed energy corridors that overlap with other agency jurisdictions.
+Argonne National laboratory has mapped potential oil and gas and strata unit areas for which GIS data were obtained.
 Oil and gas pads were sought in addition to point locations because of their spatial influence on some CEs.
 However, these data were unavailable.
-Potentially, it is possible to use a buffered well location as a surrogate for oil and gas pads.

-Data for transmission lines and pipelines were important to the REA analysis process.
+Data for transmission lines and pipelines were important for many fine-filter CEs.
 Although some GIS data related to electric transmission lines has been provided and some data are available through Sagemap, data on lower voltage distribution lines was difficult to obtain.
 The National Pipeline Mapping System which is maintained by the Pipeline and Hazardous Materials Safety Administration (PHMSA) has data for all major gas and hazardous liquid transmission lines for this ecoregion.
 However, obtaining these data would require a formal request by the BLM.